zedttxj/SecOps/README.md

 If this page shows up, it means you haven't set up any instance yet.
 You would have to create a subdomain.
 Follows the video on Youtube 'How to Create a Subdomain in Google Domains(simple example)'.

 ### Disable Key Creation Policy in Organization Level
 - Recommendations: Check the list of Active policies and disable it.
-That would be faster
+That would be faster.
+This helps you create the key.
+After creating the key for the Chronicle API project, the key will be automatically downloaded into your computer.
+Use that key for `Interacting with Chronicle API using service account key via REST API`.
 ### Signing the CSR with one of the CA
 - Install the certbot: `sudo apt install certbot`
 - Use this command to sign the CSR (x.509 convention): `sudo certbot certonly --manual --preferred-challenges dns -d noveltellers.com`